Margin in Abstract Spaces: Main Results

 \begin{boxtheorem}{Learnable class with no learnable Banach embedding}{embed} There exists a symmetric and convex set of functions $\F \subset \R^{\N}$ that is $\gamma$-learnable for all $\gamma\in(0,1)$, yet admits no embedding into any learnable Banach space. \end{boxtheorem}

 The full proof of theorem~\ref{Thm:embed}, is given in \ref{proof:embed}.
-The main argument is an application of theorem~\ref{Thm:Taxonomy}, with a construction of a set of functions $\F$ for which $\dim_\F(\gamma)$, is not polynomial.
-Specifically, given a decreasing function $\phi:(0,1)\to \N\cup\{\infty\}$, define a class $\F$ of functions on the natural numbers by
+The main argument is an application of theorem~\ref{thm:Banch-bound}, with a construction of a set of functions $\F$ for which $\dim_\F(\gamma)$, is not polynomial.
+Specifically, given a decreasing sequence of positive numbers $\{a_n\}_{n=1}^\infty$, define a class $\F$ of functions on the natural numbers by